 - Brand Building.
 Your brand is what makes your franchise stand out.
 By operating a successful franchise, you're helping the national brand.
 If the brand suffers, the entire franchise system can suffer.

 - Providing Leadership.
 Don't ever forget that you're now the boss.
 It's up to you to set examples of the type of working environment and mentality you want in your staff and business.
 It might be a bad comparison, but you're the captain of the ship.
 How it gets steered is up to you.

 - Communication.
 This is THE most important part of your business.
 Do you communicate good business ideas?
 Are you able to express what you want your business to do in a way people can follow?
 Communication goes hand in hand with customer service—they're very similar skills.
 Having good skills communicating with your employees and customers will help keep your business going.

 These are just some of the ongoing responsibilities that a franchisor may have.

-For additional information about the roles and responsibilities of a franchisor order a complimentary copy of the "Franchise Formula: A Guide for Franchising Your Business in the New Economy" or contact Charles N. Internicola, Esq. at 1-800-976-4904 to learn how to successfully convert your business into a franchise.
+For additional information about the roles and responsibilities of a franchisor order a complimentary copy of "How to Expand and Protect Your Business Through Franchising" or contact Charles N. Internicola, Esq. at (800) 976-4904 to learn how to successfully convert your business into a franchise.